Aaronlozhkin/ComputerArchitecture2021/README.md

 **mexp:**

-Takes a file as input with an nxn matrix.
-Performs any amount of multiplication operations (m >= 0).
+Takes a file as input with an MxN matrix.
+Performs any amount of multiplication operations (n >= 0).

 **Housing Predictions:**

-This program implements a simple linear regression, training a model to predict housing price based on several variabels from bedrooms to square footage.
+This program implements a simple linear regression, training a model to predict housing price based on several variables from bedrooms to square footage.
 Involves transposing, inverting, and multiplying matrices.

 **Cache Simulator:**